endlessm/eos-node-modules/README.md

 - in `debian/control`, make sure all the packages listed in `Conflicts:` correspond with all the entries in the `.install` files from the previous step.
 - in line 1 of `configure.ac`, increment the *minor* version of the `eos-node-modules` package.
 (For example, from 0.5.0 to 0.6.0.)
 Your package should now depend on `eos-node-modules (>= 0.6)` (or build-depend on `eos-node-modules-dev (>= 0.6)`.)
 - update the Debian changelog with `dch`.
 - add the module to the Module Index at the bottom of this readme file.
 Specify the name of your package.
+Maintain alphabetical order for others' convenience.
 - add yourself to `contributors` :smile:
 - add the usual `Version_x.y.z` and `Version_x.y.z_debian` tags to the git repo.